sktroost/PyPeg/pypeg/blogpost.md

 # The Bytecode

-For simplicity's sake i will not go over every individual bytecode, but instead choose some required to communicate core concepts.
+For simplicity's sake I will not go over every individual bytecode, but instead choose some that exemplify the core concepts of the bytecode set.

 ## generic character matching bytecodes

-- any: Checks if theres any characters left in the inputstring.
-If it succeeds it advances the index and PC by 1, if not it sets fail to true
+- `any`: Checks if there's any characters left in the inputstring.
+If it succeeds it advances the index and PC by 1, if not the bytecode fails.

-- char c: Checks if the current character is equal to c.
-It handles success and failure like the any-bytecode.
+- `char c`: Checks if there is another bytecode in the input and if that character is equal to `c`.
+Otherwise the bytecode fails.

-- set c1-c2 Checks if the current character is between (including) c1 and c2.
+- `set c1-c2`: Checks if there is another bytecode in the input and if that character is between (including) c1 and c2.
+Otherwise the bytecode fails.
-  It handles success and failure like the any-bytecode.

 These bytecodes are the easiest to understand with very little impact on the VM.
-What setting fail to true actually means to the VM will be explained when we get to control flow bytecodes.
+What it means for a bytecode to fail will be explained when we get to control flow bytecodes.

 ## control flow bytecodes

-- jmp n: Sets PC to n, effectively jumping to the n'th bytecode.
+- `jmp n`: Sets `PC` to `n`, effectively jumping to the n'th bytecode.
 Has no defined failure case.

-- testchar c n: This is a lookahead bytecode.
-If the current character is equal to c it advances the PC but not the index.
-Otherwise it jumps to n.
+- `testchar c n`: This is a lookahead bytecode.
+If the current character is equal to `c` it advances the `PC` but not the index.
+Otherwise it jumps to `n`.

-- call n: Puts a return address (the current PC + 1) on the stackentries stack and sets the PC to n.
+- `call n`: Puts a return address (the current `PC + 1`) on the `stackentries` stack and sets the `PC` to `n`.
 Has no defined failure case.

-- ret: Opposite of call.
-Removes the top value of the stackentries stack (if the string of bytecodes is valid this will always be a return address) and sets the PC to the removed value.
+- `ret`: Opposite of `call`.
+Removes the top value of the `stackentries` stack (if the string of bytecodes is valid this will always be a return address) and sets the `PC` to the removed value.
 Has no defined failure case.

-- choice n: Puts a choice point on the stackentries stack.
+- `choice n`: Puts a choice point on the `stackentries` stack.
 Has no defined failure case.

-- commit n: Removes the top value of the stackentries stack (if the string of bytecodes is valid this will always be a choice point) and jumps to n.
+- `commit n`: Removes the top value of the `stackentries` stack (if the string of bytecodes is valid this will always be a choice point) and jumps to `n`.
 Has no defined failure case.

 ## failure handling, backtracking and choice points

-A choice point consist of the VM's current index and capturestack as well as a PC (which is not necessarily the VM's PC at the time of creating the choicepoint).
+A choice point consist of the VM's current `index` and `capturestack` as well as a `PC`.
+This is not the VM's `PC` at the time of creating the choicepoint, but rather the `PC` where we should continue trying to find matches when a failure occurs later.

 Now that we have talked about choice points, we can talk about how the VM behaves in the fail state.
 If the VM is in the fail state, it removed entries from the stackentries stack until it finds a choice point.
 Then it backtracks by restoring the VM to the state defined by the choice point.
-If no choice point is found this way, the VM halts.
+If no choice point is found this way, no match was found in the string and the VM halts.

 ## Captures